itsmeow/MapDiffBot-DMM/README.md

 `banned-repos`: List of repo paths that are not processed (format: "Owner/RepoName")

+`threads-network`: Threads dedicated to downloading maps (needs to be limited due to GitHub API usage)

+`threads-fileio`: Threads dedicated to performing diffs and writing files.

 ### Development Options

 `port`: Port to listen to webhook requests on.